-Towards the end of Year 6, formal assessments are carried out to establish the level of achievement in Reading, Writing, Maths and Science.
+Towards the end of Year 6, formal assessments are carried out to establish whether a child meets the average standard for that year in Reading, Writing, Maths and Science.
 Teacher Assessments are based on each child's progress over the year.
-A typical eleven year old is expected to achieve Level 4B or above.
+Please see the Learning @ Brockwell page on our website.